What is Customer retention?

-Maximize on customer retention using Survicate surveys or Risk being Played out
+Maximize customer retention using Survicate surveys or Risk being Played out

 The race is on!
 Businesses worldwide are now vying for the only commodity that truly matters – customer feedback!
 Customer retention using surveys is not hype.
 It can help your business boost retention and reduce churn.

 Reducing churn begins with listening intently to your customers.
-And by using an NPS, Customer churn, Customer Satisfaction (CSAT), Customer Effort Score, and Customer Onboarding, you will become a good listener.
+By using an NPS, Customer churn, Customer Satisfaction (CSAT), Customer Effort Score, and Customer Onboarding, you will become a good listener.

 Net Promoter, NPS, and the NPS - related emoticons are registered U.S. trademarks, and Net Promoter Score and Net Promoter System are service marks, of Bain & Company, Inc., Satmetrix Systems, Inc. and Fred Reichheld.